-(1) On January 27, 2017 5,000 RSUs vested for each non-employee director (6,250 for Mr. Lee) and the corresponding number of Common shares were issued to the non-employee directors.
-These RSUs were originally granted to the non-employee directors as part of their compensation for the fiscal year ended December 31, 2013; however, due to restrictions under the Corporations Trading and Blackout Policy, the vesting of such RSUs was delayed until January 2017.

-(2) As referenced above, the issuance of the annual RSUs for non-employee directors' compensation is intended to coincide with vesting date of RSUs, as such the annual grant of RSUs for the non-employee directors' fiscal 2016 compensation was delayed until January 27, 2017 when the aforementioned RSUs vested.
+On January 27, 2017 5,000 RSUs vested for each non-employee director (6,250 for Mr. Lee) and the corresponding number of Common shares were issued to the non-employee directors as part of their compensation for the fiscal year ended December 31, 2013; however, due to restrictions under the Corporations Trading and Blackout Policy, the vesting of such RSUs was delayed until January 2017.
+As referenced above, the issuance of the annual RSUs for non-employee directors' compensation is intended to coincide with vesting date of RSUs, as such the annual grant of RSUs for the non-employee directors' fiscal 2016 compensation was delayed until January 27, 2017 when the aforementioned RSUs vested.